Skip to content

 The pay stub provides several types of information:

 • Wages: Gross pay and net pay.
-Wages may be based on a salary, or calculated using an hourly rate of pay.
+Wages may be based on a salary, or calculated using an

-• Tax withholdings: Federal, state, and possibly local amounts withheld for taxes.
+• Tax withholdings: Federal, state, and possibly local amounts withheld for taxes, including FICA on paycheck deductions.

-• Benefit withholdings: Amounts withheld for the employee’s share of insurance premiums, or funds to be invested in a retirement plan.
+• Benefit withholdings: Amounts cover the employee’s share of insurance premiums or go toward retirement plan investments.

 The rules regarding pay stubs vary by state.
 Some states require employers to provide pay information to workers, while other states do not.
 Businesses should confirm the requirements in each state where they employ workers.

-Create Your Pay Stub
+Create Your W-2

 Specific Information on a Pay Stub